Alabama: St. James Hotel, Selma

 Regularly featured in the top haunted hotel lists is the Lemp Mansion Inn & Restaurant in St. Louis, Missouri.
-Built in the early 1860’s, the mansion was the home of William J. Lemp and his family – he and his family saw incredible success from his local brewing company, but perhaps more fitting to this story is the family also suffered from terrible tragedy too.
+Built in the early 1860s, the mansion was the home of William J. Lemp and his family – he and his family saw incredible success from his local brewing company, but perhaps more fitting to this story is the family also suffered from struggles too.

 Plagued by death, the family saw 5 of its members die by suicide, and the heir to the Lemp Mansion fortune (Frederick Lemp) died from mysterious circumstances in 1901.
 His father, William Lemp, was unable to deal with his son’s tragic loss, and three years later, he killed himself with a gunshot to the head in one of the mansion’s bedrooms.

-Built in 1882, the Grand Union Hotel is located in Fort Benton, the oldest settlement in Montana.
-The historic hotel itself being the longest operating hotel in the Big Sky Country, is as you’d expect full of paranormal activity.
+Built in 1882, the Grand Union Hotel is located in Fort Benton, the oldest Montana settlement.
+The historic hotel itself, being the longest operating hotel in the Big Sky Country, is, as you’d expect, full of paranormal activity.

 Although most of the reports here are tame, it doesn’t take anything away from it being one of the most haunted hotels in the country.
 The sounds of stomping hooves are heard, likely due to a drunk cowboy that was shot to death on his horse whilst trying to ride on horseback up the staircase.

-Although the Arrow Hotel is relatively young compared to other haunted hotels in this list having been built in 1928, it has a lot of known spirits hanging around.
-One of the former owners is said to have died in the hotel and his apparition is often seen going up and down the stairs leading to the kitchens.
+Although the Arrow Hotel is relatively young compared to other haunted hotels in this list, having been built in 1928, it has many known spirits hanging around.
+One of the former owners is said to have died in the hotel, and his apparition is often seen going up and down the stairs leading to the kitchens.